cianedanan/reading-notes/class-01.md

 <b>What Elements does a “typical” website include?</b>

-A typical website inlcudes the Elements main, body, article, section, aside, header, nav and footer.
+A typical website includes the Elements main, body, article, section, aside, header, nav and footer.

 <b>How does metadata influence Search Engine Optimization?</b>